 If Malwarebytes for Windows displays a website blocked notification, this indicates Web Protection has blocked a potentially harmful website that may infect your computer.
-If you have encountered a website blocked notification, we recommend you Manually Scan with Malwarebytes on Windows and Mac devices to ensure your device is not infected.
+If you have encountered a website blocked notification, we recommend you Manually Scan with Malwarebytes on Windows devices to ensure your device is not infected.

 Below is an example of a website blocked notification.

 The website blocked notification above shows the following information:

 - The website's Domain.

 - A domain refers to the name of the website, such as www.malwarebytes.com.

 - Excluding a domain may not exclude all parts of a website.

 - The website's IP address.

 - An IP address is a unique, numeric set of numbers devices use to communicate with each other.

 - Excluding an IP address may exclude the entire website domain.